happyadam73/tsql-chatgpt/README.md

 ## 3. Run the TSqlChatGPT SQL Script

-> It is recommended to use SQL Management Studio to run the ChatGPT SQL commands - most responses will be displayed in the Messages table and this may not work correctly in other client applications (such as the Query Preview feature in the Azure Portal)
+> It is recommended to use SQL Management Studio to run the ChatGPT SQL commands - most responses will be displayed in the Messages tab and this may not work correctly in other client applications (such as the Query Preview feature in the Azure Portal)

 Open SSMS and connect to your Azure SQL Database - either download and open the TSqlChatGPT.sql file (from the sql folder) or copy the contents to a new query window.